JosePBrotons/library-owl/README.md

 Built using React Native, so it's available to use on both Android and iOS.

-Library's Owl app fetches the lyrics data from the following [API](https://owls-library.herokuapp.com/).
+Library's Owl app fetches the books data from the following [API](https://owls-library.herokuapp.com/).

 ## Preview